- Find a Trail

 The North Bend trailhead, at Fourth Street and Ballarat Avenue, marks the last leg of the trail.
 Reaching the outskirts of town, the trail begins a barely perceptible grade past rows of blackberry bushes.
 Passing beneath Interstate 90 and then a short bridge over the rushing South Fork Snoqualmie River, the path begins its winding, 450-foot climb to Rattlesnake Lake over the next 5 miles.
 Most of the trail is shaded through this section, and it crosses a high trestle over a Boxley Creek tributary.

-Signs at the summit point toward Iron Horse State Park, where the trail continues as the John Wayne Pioneer Trail.
+Signs at the summit point toward Iron Horse State Park, where the connection to the Palouse to Cascades State Park Trail can be made.
 Ahead are Rattlesnake Lake and the Cedar River Education and Conference Center, where visitors can learn more about the area.

 To access the trail from McCormick Park in Duvall, take Exit 22 from I-90.
 At the end of the ramp, head east, and turn right onto SE High Point Way, which becomes Preston–Fall City Road SE after 0.5 mile.
 After approximately 4 miles, which takes you into Fall City, cross the bridge and take the roundabout north onto SR 203/Fall City–Carnation Road SE.
 Proceed through Carnation to Duvall; in 14.8 miles, turn left onto NE Stephens Street to reach McCormick Park.